BioPhoton/ngRe/README.md

 ```

 Following things are done under the hood:
-- It makes it possible to subscribe to the property even before the view is renderen
+- It makes it possible to subscribe to the property even before the view is rendered
 - It is multicasted to avoid multiple subscriptions
-- It works with DomElements, WebComponents and AngularComponents
+- It works with DomElements, WebComponents, and AngularComponents

-Here a link to a similar anlready existing idesa from [@elmd_](https://twitter.com/elmd_):
+Here a link to a similar already existing ideas from [@elmd_](https://twitter.com/elmd_):
 https://www.npmjs.com/package/@typebytes/ngx-template-streams

 ## Local State Management